Is your marriage at its end? Want to keep things civil?

 What is the best amicable online divorce company?

 The best way to file an amicable divorce is by yourself — with no company at all!
-That said, even the friendliest of divorcing companies choose to have an attorney look over their paperwork to make sure it is all filed correctly, and many rely on sites like 3StepDivorce.
+That said, even the friendliest of divorcing companies choose to have an attorney look over their paperwork to make sure it is all filed correctly, and many rely on online divorce services.

 Bottom line: You need to commit to having a happy divorce.